hariadivicky/nano/README.md

 ### Middleware Group

-Using middleware on router group
+Using middleware in router group

 ```go
 app := nano.New()